“Artificial hybridization is the process in which only desired pollen grains are used for pollination and fertilization.”

 Once the flower attains stigma receptivity, the desired pollens are dusted on the stigma.
 This is resealed for further developments.

-Hence, artificial hybridization ensures that right type of pollen has been transferred to the stigma of the flower.
+Hence, artificial hybridization ensures that the right type of pollen has been transferred to the stigma of the flower.
 In addition, the chance of fertilization is high.
 Through this approach, a variety of strains of crops can be developed and it improves the quality of crop with desirable characters.

 Also Read: Parts of a Flower